 Infants should also learn not to hurt the dog from an early age to make the baby and dog’s bonding positive.

 Points to reckon

 The most paramount point in introducing baby and Great Dane dog is training.
 You need to establish great control and mastery over your canine comrade before the baby’s arrival in order to have a sound relationship afterwards.

-Socializing a puppy with children could be of some help as well.
+Socialising a puppy with children could be of some help as well.
 Keep in mind that nothing negative should happen for the dog when the baby is around.
-Anyhow Great Dane must not regard the baby as unfavorable, this is the key to introduce baby to the Great Dane dog.
+Anyhow Great Dane must not regard the baby as disapproving, this is the key to introduce baby to the Great Dane dog.